 On an August day in 30 B.C., the Egyptian pharaoh Cleopatra VII locked herself in a mausoleum that she’d built on the palace grounds in Alexandria.
 The Queen of the Nile then sent for a poisonous snake.

 An Egyptian cobra — also known as an asp — arrived, smuggled in a fig basket.
 Cleopatra then held it up to her bare breast until it sunk its teeth into her skin.
-The once-revered royal died by snakebite — or did she?
+Almost immediately, Cleopatra died by snakebite — or did she?

 Born into a dynasty of Macedonian rulers in Egypt, Cleopatra had used her intelligence, ambition, and skills of seduction to rise to power.
 She spoke multiple languages, raised fearsome armies, and had affairs with two of the Roman Empire’s most powerful men — Julius Caesar and Mark Antony.

-But by the time of her death, Cleopatra’s entanglement with the Roman Empire had become a trap that she couldn’t escape.
+But by the time Cleopatra died, her entanglement with the Roman Empire had become a trap that she couldn’t escape.
 She’d made a powerful enemy in Octavian, Julius Caesar’s adopted son.
 By that fateful August, Octavian and his army were practically at her doorstep.

 With her armies defeated and Antony dead by suicide, Cleopatra had nowhere to turn.
 She feared that Octavian would capture her and parade her through Rome in a humiliating demonstration of his power.

-So, according to legend, Cleopatra decided to end her life.
+So, according to legend, Cleopatra decided to die by suicide.
 But did she really kill herself with a snake?
 And if not, how did Cleopatra die?
 Though the asp theory remains the most well-known, many modern historians have different ideas about the true cause of Cleopatra’s death.

 The Final Days Of Egypt’s Last Pharaoh